-Civil aviation is international by nature, and thus especially vulnerable.
-As far back as 1944, the international community agreed in the Chicago Convention on fundamental rights and obligations, and founded the International Civil Aviation Organization (ICAO) based in Montreal.
+International civil aviation plays a large role in fostering exchange and understanding between the countries and peoples of the world.
+As far back as 1944, the international community agreed in the Chicago Convention on fundamental rights and obligations, and founded the International Civil Aviation Organization (ICAO), which is based in Montreal.
+The strategic objectives of this 191‑member UN specialised agency are security and environmental protection and the sustainable development of air transport.
+The ICAO Assembly meets every three years, with the next session due to take place in autumn 2016.
 The multilateral convention developed by the ICAO is complemented by a network of bilateral air transport agreements.
-The Federal Republic of Germany has been a member of the ICAO since 1956 and today it is one of the world’s leading civil aviation nations.
-Our around 140 bilateral air transport agreements require constant further development, as well as adaptation to bring them into line with EU community law.
-To this end, the Federal Ministry of Transport, Building and Urban Affairs is responsible for conducting regular bilateral consultations or negotiations with the support of the Federal Foreign Office.
+The Federal Republic of Germany has been a member of the ICAO since 1956 and is now one of the world’s leading civil aviation nations.
+Our well over 100 bilateral air transport agreements require constant further development, as well as adaptation to bring them into line with EU community law.
+To this end, the Federal Ministry of Transport and Digital Infrastructure is responsible for conducting bilateral consultations or negotiations with the support of the Federal Foreign Office.

 Germany well positioned

 The aviation sector is continuing to consolidate.
 Accounting for a constantly growing share of global valued‑added, civil aviation is one of the most important sectors of the world economy.
 A modern, efficient aviation sector is crucial for the German economy.
 International hubs such as Frankfurt and Munich airports are adapting their capacity to the increased demand.
 The new Berlin Brandenburg International Airport is being built in Berlin.
 Other airports also play an important role in passenger and freight transport.
 German airlines regularly invest in new aircraft and serve large route networks.